Global-Archive-of-Image-Annotation/emtmlibpy/README.md

 # emtmlibpy
-## Python wrapper for EMTLib for EventMeasure
+## Python wrapper for EMTMLib for EventMeasure

 To use you need a copy of `libEMTMLib.so` and valid licence to use it.
 Available from https://www.seagis.com.au/
 ```bash